top of page

 On June 5, 1934, motorsports made its debut on Hinchliffe Stadium’s cinder track.
 The first motorsport event was a motorcycle race featuring a 17-event program that crowned Canadian champion Crocky Rawding as champion.
 Goldie Restall, the 1932 Motorcycle Speed Racing Champion of the Eastern United States, also appeared in the first race and did four laps in one minute and 18 seconds.

-A mere two months later, Otto and his partner John Kotchman, introduced midget car racing to Hinchliffe’s roster of events.
+A mere two months later, Otto and his partner John Kochman, introduced midget car racing to Hinchliffe’s roster of events.
 While the motorcycle races were immediately successful drawing crowds of as many as 11,000 patrons, the infancy of midget car racing had a few false starts.

 The early days of midget car racing was a bit sloppy at Hinchliffe as the sport was new to drivers on the east coast.